fbe555-uni/ITAPK/ex5/README.md

 Tested using menu item 1, then 3, then 4 and verifying the file with less.

 ###Exercise 1.2 Algorithmic manipulations
+####Exercise 1.2.1 Too few items sold
+We used the function `std::remove_copy_if()` by giving it the stard and end of our productlist, an iterator to print directly to `std::cout` and a struct that implements the comparison of an arbitrary sales value with the product list sales, copying only the ones qualifying as badly selling products.

 ###Exercise 1.3 Discount